kgengler/laravel-feed-client/README.md

 [![Packagist](https://img.shields.io/packagist/v/kgengler/feed-client.svg)](https://packagist.org/packages/kgengler/feed-client)

-> This branch is for Laravel 5.x
+> This branch is for Laravel 5.x development, there is no stable version
+> available yet
 > For Laravel 4.x see https://github.com/kgengler/laravel-feed-client/tree/v4.x

 An Atom and RSS feed client for the Laravel Framework